dipenpatel0017/nodeEmail-master/README.md

 - Node.js installed on your machine
 - An internet connection to download dependencies and communicate with the Ethereal service
+- download dependencies injected the Vscode on the terminal bar

 ## Installation